SubSixSolutions/athlessary/README.md

 - Log an Ergometer Workout
 - Edit/Delete Workouts
 - Graph Your Workouts
+- View Your Team Leaderboard
+- Reset your password via email link

 Things you will be able to do:
-- Change your password
 - Organize Transportation to Practice
-- View Your Team
+- View Your Team Roster

 # Built With